How much are New York probate lawyer fees?

 We’ve had a potential client recently call and he told us that he’s done extensive shopping around, calling different attorneys for his potential will contest case.
 We asked him what the prices are, and he said that the hourly fees range from $350 to $500 per hour, and the retainer agreements range from $1,000 to $4,000.
 Seems a little low to us, and he might have been trying to low-ball our firm, as his quote is about lower than the answers we got when we conducted our own survey.

 As you can see, there’s quite a range of amounts and arrangements.
-But it basically comes down to hourly or flat fee, or a combination thereof, as opposed to a probate lawyer fee schedule.
+But it basically comes down to hourly or flat fee, or a combination thereof.

 The Three Main Types of Fee Arrangements: Hourly, Flat and Contingency

-- what the basic types of probate lawyer fee arrangements are
+- what the basic types of probate attorney fee arrangements are

 - what type of case they apply to